GoofyNest/HardwareSpoofing/Factory-ASRock.md

 ## Serial Number (/BS)
 > [!CAUTION]
-> Some users spoof this field to start with `M80-`, but based on my experience, all genuine ASRock motherboards I've encountered use serial numbers that begin with `BR80`.
->
 > You may set this to any value you like, but keep in mind:
 >
-> Maximum length: 15 characters
+> Keep the same length as your own serial number, on my board its 15 chars
 >
-> Recommended prefix for ASRock boards: `BR80`
+> Recommended prefix for ASRock boards: `BR80` or `M80-`
 ```
 BR80YFDYZ68ICQ4
 ```